 Case Study: Martin Luther College – Chapel of the Christ

 Buildings that connect the human experience to faith are special places.
-Accomplished ‘architecture’ works on many levels of perception simultaneously to offer a richer experience to the occupant.
-Religious architecture offers a unique opportunity to inspire, lift spirits, and subtly teach the faithful and those seeking faith.
+Accomplished ‘architecture’ works on many levels of perception to offer a richer experience to the occupant.
+Religious architecture offers a unique opportunity to inspire, lift spirits, and subtly teach the faithful and those still seeking faith.